The future of the Colorado River won’t be decided soon, states say

 The audience was mostly comprised of the people who will feel the impact of their decisions most sharply – leaders from some of the 30 Native American tribes that use Colorado River water, nonprofit groups that advocate for the plants and animals living along its banks, and managers of cities and farms that depend on its flows.

 The conference comes in the middle of a tense time for the Southwest’s most important river.
-The fate of the water supply will have an impact on kitchen faucets in major cities like Denver, Los Angeles, and Phoenix, as well as sprawling farm fields that grow produce that gets consumed across the nation.
+The fate of the water supply will have an impact on kitchen faucets in major cities like Denver, Los Angeles and Phoenix, as well as sprawling farm fields which grow produce that gets consumed across the nation.

 The current rules for managing the river expire in 2026, and state negotiators are under pressure to agree on a set of replacement guidelines before then.
 The Biden Administration wants those states to find compromise before the November election, but negotiators hinted that they may take longer than that.

-Since then, they’ve been meeting behind closed doors and say they’re working towards a compromise.
-Details from those meetings have been scant, but negotiators do not appear to be finding much common ground and are instead divided over major ideological differences about who should reduce their demand on the river.
+Since then, they’ve been meeting behind closed doors and say they’re working towards compromise.
+Details from those meetings have been scant, but negotiators do not appear to be finding much common ground, and are instead divided over major ideological differences about who should reduce their demand on the river.

 “I wouldn't call it a breakdown, but I do think that there was kind of a hiatus,” said Estevan López, the water negotiator from New Mexico.
 “It's indicative of just how difficult these issues are and how passionate people are about protecting their state's interests.”

-López and his peers stressed their commitment to reaching an agreement eventually but did not explain exactly how they plan to bridge major divisions in their ideas about water-sharing.
+López and his peers stressed their commitment to reaching agreement eventually, but did not explain exactly how they plan to bridge major divisions in their ideas about water-sharing.

 The states do seem to agree on one thing: they all say they’d prefer to avoid this issue going to court.
-But when asked by the panel’s moderator whether they would commit to avoiding taking Colorado River negotiations to the Supreme Court, none of the state representatives said yes.
+But when asked by the panel’s moderator whether they would commit to avoid taking Colorado River negotiations to the supreme court, none of the state representatives said yes.

-Nevada’s Entsminger said the threat of legal action and the threat of the federal government stepping in and making a decision because the states can’t agree are actually motivators to work towards a compromise.
+Nevada’s Entsminger said the threat of legal action, and the threat of the federal government stepping in and making a decision because the states can’t agree, are actually motivators to work towards compromise.
 He said the “federal anvil” hanging over negotiators has long been a part of negotiations.

 New federal funding